mrchainman/ChainOS/README.md

 There are to files, where you can specify the installed packages:
 - ./packages.x86_64 for the live environment
-- ./airootfs/etc/packages.x86_64 for the installed environment
+- ./airootfs/root/packages/ for the installed environment

+To easely replicate the installed envrionment in the live environment you can use the folloing command:

+cat airootfs/root/packages/* > packages.x86_64

 Everything you put under airootfs/ will be copied in to the Filesystem of the image, but NOT into the installed system!
-The userconfiguration resied in airootfs/etc/skel/ which is the only folder that will be copied over to the installed system.
+The userconfiguration resides in airootfs/etc/skel/

+To prepare for building just exeucte the setup.sh script

-Once in the liveenvironment you can call `bash install.sh` to start the installation process.
+Once in the liveenvironment you can call `cd scripts && bash install.sh` to start the installation process.

 **CAREFUL**

-Since this repo is tailored exactly to my needs, the script does NOT ask questions or ask for confirmation.
+Since this repo is tailored exactly to my needs, the script does just ask a few questions, it does NOT ask for confirmation!!!
 It will completly wipe the Harddrive.
-Read it before executing!
+Read it before executing!!!

 **Basic systeminfotmation:**
 - KR: linux-zen